slowproj/slowdash/docs/ControlsScript.md

 ```

 ## Control Variable Binding (Streaming / Live Updating)
-If an instance of `ValueNode` (which typically holds a value but not associated to any external device or object) is exported, it can push the value to receivers (typically web browsers).
+If an instance of `ValueNode` (which typically holds a value but is not associated with any external device or object) is exported, it can push the value to receivers (typically web browsers).
 ```python
 import asyncio
 from slowpy.control import ValueNode